renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - SeaVea: fort design, feedback on armor and weapons, new drake history.
 Milestone system.
 Large weapon rework.
   - King K: the Gnomes, Drugs, help with rep networks.
 A map\!
-  - Sinestro: stealth powers, giving the barter system a good exercise.
-    Reworking the Orcs.
-GMing and testing.
+  - Sinestro: stealth powers, giving the barter system a good exercise, reworking the Orcs.
+GMing and testing, this website!
   - Misandry: helping to fill out the Shamblers.
   - Runic: clever uses for fireballs.
 Lobsters\!